FHA or Conventional Loan

 Status of the Previous Owner

 There is one restriction that is exclusive to FHA loans.
 FHA guidelines state that the program cannot be used to buy a flipped property.
 A flipped property is real estate bought by an investor for the sole purpose of reselling it in a short amount of time.
 The current rule states that FHA loans cannot be used for the purchase of a home if the current owner of the home purchased the property within the last 90 days.

 Conventional loans do not have this waiting period requirement.

-There are some basic ways to determine why a person should choose a conventional mortgage over an FHA loan.
+There are some basic ways to determine why a person should choose conventional mortgage over FHA.
 Here are some quick qualifications to help make a choice.

 - The borrower has a higher credit score

 - The borrower is planning to buy a home priced higher than $472,030 (for most places)